 As we move past graduation and into the summer, it's common for students to start to feel their gap year is suddenly very *real*.
 Depending on the person, this realization can result in excitement, anxiety, nervous anticipation - but most commonly, a combination of...

-What to know about deferring college in 2022 Your Choice or Theirs?
+What to know about deferring college in 2023 Your Choice or Theirs?
 Some colleges offer deferred full-year admission or January admission to a small number of students each year.
 This kind of offer makes you an automatic gap year student!
-If you...
+If you are in this...